Crackshell/sublime-text/Readme.md

 3. Syntax for `.unit` files.
 It's also based on XML, and is somewhat context-aware.
 Behaviors embed the SValue syntax, and attributes are contextually highlighted.

 ## How to install
+First of all, you require to have Sublime Text 3 version [3103](https://www.sublimetext.com/blog/articles/sublime-text-3-build-3103) or later.

 The easiest way to install this package is through [Package Control](https://packagecontrol.io/).
 In Sublime Text, simply press `Ctrl+Shift+P`, navigate to "Install package", and find the package named "Crackshell".
+If you don't see the package, you might have an older version of Sublime Text that is not supported by this package.

 Manual install is done by making a folder in your packages folder.
 On Windows for example, you clone the repository here: `C:\Users\Username\AppData\Roaming\Sublime Text 3\Packages\Crackshell\`